Meldexun/EntityCulling/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**
 Steps to reproduce the behavior:
-1. Go to '...'
+1. Go to ...
-2. Click on '....'
-3. Scroll down to '....'
+2. Use item ...
+3. Place block ...
-4. See error
+4. ...

-**Expected behavior**
-A clear and concise description of what you expected to happen.

-**Screenshots**
+**Screenshots/Videos**
-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots or videos to help explain your problem.

 **Versions**
 Entity Culling:
 Forge:
 Minecraft:

-**Other**
-Crash report (upload as a file):
-Latest log (upload as a file):
-Singleplayer/Multiplayer:
-Other mods (that are necessary to produce the bug):
+Other mods (necessary to reproduce the bug):

-Other mods (that are also installed):
+**Log File**
+Please use a paste site to upload the log file (for example https://gist.github.com/) and provide the link to the file here: